BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Datasets and Data Representation

-The REMI representation uses \texttt{Bar} and \texttt{Sub-beat} tokens to represent the advancement in time \cite{huang2020pop}.
+The REMI representation \parencite{huang2020pop} for MIDI performances uses \texttt{Bar} and \texttt{Sub-bar} tokens to represent the advancement in time.
 The former marks the beginning of a new bar, while the latter points to a discrete position within a bar.
-Specifically, as we divide a bar into 16 sub-beats, the \texttt{Sub-beat} tokens can take values from 1 to 16; e.g., \texttt{Sub-beat(1)} indicates the position corresponding to the first sub-beat in a bar, or the first beat in 4/4 time signature, whereas \texttt{Sub-beat(9)} indicates the third beat.
-We use a \texttt{Sub-beat} token before each musical note, which comprises two consecutive tokens of \texttt{Pitch} and \texttt{Duration}.
-In other words, the \texttt{Sub-beat} token indicates the onset time of a note played at a certain MIDI pitch (i.e., the value taken by the \texttt{Pitch} token), whose duration is indicated by the \texttt{Duration} token, in terms of the number of ``half'' sub-beats.
+Specifically, as we divide a bar into 16 equidistant sample points, the \texttt{Sub-bar} tokens can take values from 1 to 16; e.g., \texttt{Sub-bar(1)} indicates the position corresponding to the first sample point in a bar, i.e., the first beat in 4/4 time signature, whereas \texttt{Sub-bar(9)} indicates the third beat.\footnote{We note that \textcite{huang2020pop} originally referred to such \texttt{Sub-bar} tokens as \texttt{Position} tokens, while \textcite{themetransformer} and \textcite{musemorphose} call them \texttt{Sub-beat} tokens.
+We prefer our naming for it is musically more accurate---our \texttt{Sub-bar} tokens are subdivisions of a bar (i.e., dividing a bar into 16 points), not subdivisions of a beat (i.e., not dividing a beat into 16 points).} As depicted in Fig. \ref{fig:1}(a), we use a \texttt{Sub-bar} token before each musical note, which comprises two consecutive tokens of \texttt{Pitch} and \texttt{Duration}.
+In other words, the \texttt{Sub-bar} token indicates the onset time of a note played at a certain MIDI pitch (i.e., the value taken by the \texttt{Pitch} token), whose duration is indicated by the \texttt{Duration} token, in multiples of demisemiquavers.
 For example, \texttt{Duration(1)} and \texttt{Duration(32)} correspond to a thirty-second note and a whole note, respectively.
+For MIDI performances, a musical note is represented by not only \texttt{Pitch} and \texttt{Duration} tokens but also a \texttt{Velocity} token that indicates how hard this note was pressed by key.
+Moreover, we use the \texttt{Tempo} token to specify the tempo information of the songs.
+It is placed behind the \texttt{Sub-bar} token to imply when the song would perform with the tempo.
+We only add tempo token at the beginning of the song and the timing when tempo changes.
+For MIDI scores, the \texttt{Velocity} and \texttt{Tempo} tokens are simply dropped.

-\subsection{CP Token Representation}
+\subsubsection{CP Token Representation}